IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.4 Evidence Creator

-The Evidence Creator is responsible for consuming events in the reporting session and producing evidence data such as annotations, measurements, key image references, etc. for the patients' studies.
+The Evidence Creator consumes events in the reporting session and producing evidence data such as annotations, measurements, key image references, etc. for the patients' studies.
 For example, it may detect lung nodules and produce measurements and bounding boxes of the nodules detected.

 The Evidence Creator may capture the evidence data in format such as DICOM SR and shared with other systems using methods outside of this profile (e.g., as Evidence Creator in the IHE AIR Profile).
 In this case, other synchronizing applications in the same reporting session may not be aware of the evidence data created by the Evidence Creator.